open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 spec:
   prioritizerName: CustomizeDisasterRecovery
 ```
-3. The customized controller watch the new ManagedClusterScalar CR and update score into it.
-The primary has score 100 and backup has score 0, and validUntil is nil (the score never expire).
+3. The customized controller watch the new ManagedClusterScalar CR and update scalar into it.
+The primary has scalar 100 and backup has scalar 0, and validUntil is nil (the scalar never expire).
 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1alpha1
 kind: ManagedClusterScalar